camunda/camunda-docs-manual/content/reference/rest/history/task/get-task-report.md

     <td>definition</td>
     <td>String</td>
     <td>
-      The task definition or the process definition.
+      The task definition key or the process definition key.
 The value depends on the <code>groupBy</code>-parameter in the request.
     </td>
   </tr>